jundalisay/superb/content/en/research/kepler/harmony/book-1/part-33.md

 Therefore by [Euclid] X.39 when they are compounded into one line TQS they make a Mizon,^^^ and by X.76 when TQ that is QZ, is subtracted from QS, the remainder, ZS, is an Elasson.^^^ Thus it can come about that an Elasson and a Mizon, belonging to one pair, become the Elements of another pair, and the Elasson, subtracted from its Mizon, leaves the Elasson of the other [pair].

 As for the area of the Octagon, the figure is made up of eight triangles like LQT.
-But the rectangle QTRS is made up of four such [triangles]; therefore it has half the area: and it is a Medial, as just proved; therefore twice this area, that is the area of the Octagon, will also be a Medial, by a porism to Euclid Hence CLAVIUS proves in his Geometria Practica, Book VIII, Propo­ sition 31, that its area is a mean proportional between the area of the inscribed Tetragon and the area of the circumscribed Tetragon, which are in the ratio 1:2, and the [method of] determination of this definite quantity [i.e. that of the area of the octagon] implies that it has the same quality of being a MediaU‘^^
+But the rectangle QTRS is made up of four such [triangles]; therefore it has half the area: and it is a Medial, as just proved; therefore twice this area, that is the area of the Octagon, will also be a Medial, by a porism to Euclid

+Hence CLAVIUS proves in his Geometria Practica, Book VIII, Proposition 31, that its area is a mean proportional between the area of the inscribed Tetragon and the area of the circumscribed Tetragon, which are in the ratio 1:2, and the [method of] determination of this definite quantity [i.e. that of the area of the octagon] implies that it has the same quality of being a MediaU